aia-elkashef/Smart-Glasses/README.md

 with vision difficulties by introducing a new technology that makes them able to recognize the environment around them in an easy way.

-# ● We used this technology to build our Solution:
+# ● We used this technology to build our Solution
+# a.
+Object Detection:
-a.
-Object Detection : by using TensorFlow v2 and Yolo Algorithm That detects and defines objects such as humans, buildings and cars from digital images.
+by using TensorFlow v2 and Yolo Algorithm
+That detects and defines objects such as humans, buildings and cars from digital images.
+# b.
+OCR:
-b.
-OCR : The task is to scan any text image and convert it into audio text, so the person will listen to the audio through a headphone that’s connected to the glasses.
+The task is to scan any text image and convert it into audio text, so the person will listen to the audio through a headphone that’s connected to the glasses.
+# c.
+Face Recognition:
-c.
-Face Recognition : to recognize the people he may be know.
+to recognize the people he may be know.
+# d.
+Speech Recognition:
-d.
-Speech Recognition : In order for the glasses to recognize the voice of a blind person and perform the required task.
+In order for the glasses to recognize the voice of a blind person and perform the required task.

 # ● Finally